skip to main content

 Verizon doesn’t offer a traditional discount when pairing services.
 Instead, you can add TV, streaming services, and other perks to your internet service at any time.
 Verizon’s list of perks includes a Walmart+ membership (with Paramount+), Unlimited Cloud Storage, and more.

 Spectrum doesn’t offer TV and internet bundles at a discounted price.
-Instead, you can pair its TV Select service with any one of its three cable internet plans.
+Instead, you can pair its TV Select service with any of its two cable internet plans.
 Both services have discounted pricing for 12 months, but all premium channels are an added cost.

 Internet types: Verizon vs. Spectrum